 Even if the actual sucking reflex subsides after a few months, a strong connection between sucking and experiencing pleasant feelings has already been established by that time.

-Every child is different.
-Some children show no interest in pacifiers or their thumbs.
+Every baby is different.
+Some babies show no interest in pacifiers or their thumbs.
 Others can’t get enough of them.
-It’s totally normal and safe for your child to suck on their thumb.
-It helps a child to calm themselves down and to fall asleep.
+It’s totally normal and safe for your baby to suck on their thumb.
+It helps the baby to calm themselves down and to fall asleep.
 Research shows that thumb sucking automatically decreases between ages three and four.

 The Benefits of Thumb Sucking